Why Cargo Exists

 Preliminaries

 In Rust, as you may know, a library or executable program is called a crate.
 Crates are compiled using the Rust compiler, rustc.
-When starting with Rust, the first source code most people encounter is that of the venerable “hello world” program, which they compile by invoking rustc directly:
+When starting with Rust, the first source code most people encounter is that of the classic “hello world” program, which they compile by invoking rustc directly:

 $ rustc hello.rs